ufs-community/ufs-srweather-app/docs/UsersGuide/source/SSHIntro.rst

    Note that all port numbers, IP addresses, and SSH keys included in this chapter are placeholders and do not refer to known systems.
 They are used purely for illustrative purposes, and users should modify the commands to correspond to their actual systems.

 A Secure SHell (SSH) tunnel creates an encrypted connection between two computer systems.
 This secure connection allows users to access and use a remote system via the command line on their local machine.
 SSH connections can also be used to transfer data securely between two systems.
-Many HPC platforms, including NOAA `Level 1 systems <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__, are accessed via SSH from the user's own computer via SSH.
+Many HPC platforms, including NOAA `Level 1 systems <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__, are accessed via SSH from the user's own computer.

 .. attention::